AAAylinChen/GenAI-Use-SD-SIGCSE/Three-Layer Framework/Three-Layer Framework Use Scenario.md

 #### Student Evaluation

 - **Apply**
-  - [ ] Student integrates GenAI into task workflow appropriately
+  - [ ] Student integrates GenAI into the task workflow appropriately
   - [ ] AI-generated outputs meet task requirements
   - [ ] Outputs are documented with clear prompts and context